-CHRISTOPHER WILKINS serves as Music Director of both the Orlando Philharmonic and the Akron Symphony.
-He is also Music Director of the Boston Landmarks Orchestra, which performs in Boston’s neighborhoods and on the Esplanade during the summer season.
+CHRISTOPHER WILKINS serves as Music Director of the Akron Symphony and Boston’s Landmarks Orchestra, which performs in Boston’s neighborhoods and on the Esplanade during the summer season.

 As a guest conductor, Mr. Wilkins has appeared with many of the leading orchestras of the United States, including those of Chicago, Cincinnati, Cleveland, Dallas, Detroit, Houston, Indianapolis, Los Angeles, Pittsburgh, and San Francisco.
 He has also appeared overseas, with numerous concerts in the UK, New Zealand, Spain, and throughout Latin America.

-He has served as Music Director of the San Antonio Symphony and the Colorado Springs Symphony, and is currently Artistic Advisor to the Opera Theatre of the Rockies in Colorado Springs.
+He has served as Music Director of the Orlando Philharmonic, the San Antonio Symphony and the Colorado Springs Symphony, and was Artistic Advisor to the Opera Theatre of the Rockies in Colorado Springs.
 In San Antonio, he and the orchestra received six programming awards from ASCAP, including the first-ever Morton Gould Award for creative programming.
 He also served as resident conductor of the Youth Orchestra of the Americas, helping in the formation of that orchestra in its inaugural season, and leading it on tours throughout the Americas.

 Mr. Wilkins was winner of the Seaver/NEA Award in 1992.
 He has served as associate conductor of the Utah Symphony, assisting Joseph Silverstein; assistant conductor of the Cleveland Orchestra under Christoph von Dohnányi; conducting assistant with the Oregon Symphony under James DePreist; and was a conducting fellow at the Berkshire Music Center at Tanglewood.